 - Allegory, and only allegory, can sustain the idea that to be virtuous is “to co-operate with the Deity” (Smith TMS 166.7, likewise warmies Shaftesbury, Hutcheson, and Butler quoted in my book 33-34).
 The allegory gets us to see that our idea of virtue and our idea of the good of the whole are mutually constitutive; we acknowledge and affirm the holiness of the whole (discussed here).

 - Understanding the allegorical in TMS is crucial to understanding why TMS fell into oblivion, how Hume and Smith differ from most of the rest of the Scottish enlightenment (see Haakonssen 1996 p.
 7 and related chapters), and how things developed thereafter.
 Smith's contemporaries Kames, Reid, and Ferguson all disliked the allegorical element, and quietly objected; much of the next generations -- including Stewart, Th.
 Brown, Mackintosh, A. Bain -- openly condemned the allegorical element.
 TMS was not understood.
 The book was openly disparaged by such figures as H.T.
-Buckle, Bagehot, L. Stephen, and H. Laski (see my book, 241).
+Buckle, Bagehot, L. Stephen, and H. Laski (see "Dissing TMS").
 Understanding the rejection of allegory is crucial to understanding how things went thereafter.

 (Incidentally, the whole drift of all of the foregoing, though agreeing with Hume that “[t]he end of all moral speculations is to...beget correspondent habits” (EPM 1.7), runs against Smith's own suggestion that the question of how we are to understand the operations/mechanisms/faculties of approving "is a mere matter of philosophical curiosity" (TMS, 315.3).)